 Step 2: Create a Problem

 Once you click 'Create', you'll be able to see exactly which stage this Problem is in within the Pipeline.
 Along the top of the Problem, you can see all the Statuses included within the Problem Pipeline.
-Please note: some of these Statuses may require a Recall to ensure someone takes ownership of it.
+Please note: some of these Statuses may require a Task to ensure someone takes ownership of it.

 Step 3: Change the Problem Status